PISCATAWAY HILLS CITIZENS ASSOCIATION BYLAWS

 Sec 6.
 No binding business of the Association shall be conducted without a quorum, except on those items of business where there is a quorum because of absentee ballots.

 Sec 1.
-Members are entitled to two (2) votes per ownership.
+Members are entitled to two (2) votes per household ownership.
 Persons owning more than one tract, parcel or lot of land in Piscataway Hills are limited to two (2) votes total.

 Sec 2.
 Members may vote by absentee ballot by presenting their votes to any Board member prior to a formal membership meeting.